Sunday, December 30, 2007

 ...treasures in my life...

 These notes are very dear to me, because one is written by her 6 - 7 years ago - before she one day got very ill by a bad stroke.
 (Today she is OK but suffers from the remains of the stroke, and can't use her right arm, right leg and uses a wheelchair.)
-One of the pieces of paper shows her - old - beautiful handwriting and the sweet words she always used to write to me and my sister.

 I feel so lucky to have all kinds of heartwarming and dear treasures to put into my 2 pale pink apples.....